 Span range: Short

-Transporter bridges carry a segment of roadway across a river.
-They have been used to cross navigable rivers or other water bodies, where there is a need for ship traffic to be able to pass.
+Transporter bridges are designed to carry a segment of roadway across a river, particularly in locations with navigable rivers or water bodies where it’s necessary for ship traffic to pass through.

 It’s a rare type of bridge: fewer than 30 structures have been built so far.
 Of those, only twelve bridges are being used today.
 Middlesbrough Transporter Bridge, for example, is a 2,600-ton steel structure built across the River Tees, England.
 It provides a span of 570 feet to accommodate sailing ships.